Signs and Symptoms

 The symptoms listed below do not necessarily mean that you have cancer and can be caused by other, less serious conditions.

-However, if you are persistently experiencing any, or several of the following symptoms we urge you to see your doctor and reference pancreatic cancer.
+If you are persistently experiencing any or several of the following symptoms, please speak to your doctor.
+You can download and print out a version of the Self-Assessment Guide below to take with you.
 If pancreatic cancer is found early, it is more treatable.

 Signs and symptoms of pancreatic cancer include:

 - Change in stool

 Pancreatic neuroendocrine tumours (PNETs) produce excess hormones; they can also have symptoms such as:

 - Too much sugar in the blood (hyperglycaemia)

 - Excessive thirst